Royal Merioneth Rifles: French Revolutionary War

 The militia was already being embodied when Revolutionary France declared war on Britain on 1 February 1793.
 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 Supplementary-Militia, turning-out for Twenty Days Amusement: 1796 caricature by James Gillray.

 In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, in 1796 the Government created the Supplementary Militia, a compulsory levy of men to be trained in their spare time, and to be incorporated in the Regular Militia in emergency.
 Merionethshire's new militia quota was fixed at 174 men.

-In 1798 a rebellion broke out in Ireland and an Act of Parliament was passed to allow English and Welsh militia regiments to serve in Ireland.
+In 1798 a rebellion broke out in Ireland and the Militia (No. 4) Act 1798 was passed to allow English and Welsh militia regiments to serve in Ireland.
 The Merionethshires were among several Welsh units that volunteered for this service and was one of the 13 militia regiments sent there immediately.

 By 1802 the war was coming to an end and the militia were being partially demobilised: Merionethshire's quota was reduced to 121.
 The Treaty of Amiens was concluded on 27 March 1802 and the militia regiments were disembodied.
 Sir Watkin Williams-Wynn, 5th Baronet, was lord lieutenant of both Merionethshire and Denbighshire.
 In 1803 he secured a warrant to merge the small militia quotas of the two counties, but this was unpopular in Merionethshire, where a group of influential gentlemen longed a strong protest and the merger was not carried out.